Maajid Nawaz 10pm - 1am

-Croydon MP Calls Diane Abbott "Despicable" For Linking Attack To Brexit
+Croydon MP Calls Diane Abbott "Despicable" For Linking Attacks To Brexit

 Chris Philp said he was disappointed that the shadow Home Secretary was trying to make party political points out of hate crimes.